 From trash to treasure: Turning plastic into handbags in Kenya

-Stories | June 25, 2024
+Stories | July 18, 2024

-Carolyn is feeling blessed, hopeful, and confident now.
-However, life has not always been easy.
-She’s had a physical disability from a young age She was diagnosed with a physical disability when she was ten years old.
+She was diagnosed with a physical disability when she was 10 years old.
 Thankfully, she was able to receive her secondary school education at a special boarding school where she also managed to receive some physiotherapy and gradually became more mobile.
 Now 42, Carolyn is a widow with three children aged 19, 12 and 9.
 Since joining a women’s group, she has renewed aspirations for herself and her family.

-The group is a community-based organisation made up of women with disabilities and supported by one of CBMs’ projects in Kenya.
+The group is a community-based organisation made up of women with disabilities and supported by one of CBM’s projects in Kenya.
 With around 50 members, the group is leading the way for disability inclusion in their community, with country officials, organisations and institutions coming to them for advice.
 They also support members to have more confidence and live more comfortably through access to a saving and loan group, an opportunity Carolyn has jumped on.

 Carolyn started a small business making handbags from recycling the plastic she found in rubbish on the streets.
 Seeing an opportunity to expand her business, she joined a Savings and Loan group supported by the CBM project and took out a loan at low interest.
 This loan not only allowed her to expand her bag business, but it also allowed her to add another item, hand soaps, which she makes from recycling bottles and filling with soap she makes from ingredients purchased at the local pharmacy.